scollinselliott/lakhesis/README.md

 ```

 Note that in uploading a `csv` file for analysis inside the Lakhesis
-Calculator, the file should consist of just two columms without headers.
+Calculator, the file should consist of just two columns without headers.
 If data are already in incidence matrix format, the `im_long()` function
 in `lakhesis` can be used to convert an incidence matrix to be exported
 into the necessary long format, using the `write.table()` function to